RavshanovMaruf/BudgetTrackingApp/README.md

 # BudgetTrackingApp
 This project helps to manage incomes and expenses.
 It was testing app in micros.
+This projects is in russian language(comments inside code and UI).

 # Project details